muneebafzal/personal-website/content/authors/admin/_index.md

 user_groups:
   - ""
 ---
 I am a PhD student working at NYU Multimedia and Visual Computing Lab (NYU MMVC) with Professor Yi Fang.
-I did my undergradute in 2019 from New York University Abu Dhabi where I completed B.S in Electrical Engineering with concentrations in Computer Science and Mathematics.
+I did my undergradute in 2019 from New York University Abu Dhabi where I completed my bachelor's degree in Electrical Engineering with concentrations in Computer Science and Mathematics.
 My research interests broadly include 3D Computer Vision, Deep Learning and Meta Learning.